 Certain medications that are prescribed to you by your doctor can make you feel as though your heart is beating quickly.
 They most likely contain stimulants, such as caffeine, or other ingredients that can sometimes make you feel panicky or hyperactive.
 MedlinePlus points to psychotropics, beta-blockers, sympathomimetics and amphetamines as being a likely cause for a faster or irregular heart rate.
 If you notice your heart racing and you're taking your medications properly, consult your doctor to see whether she can alter your dosage or prescribe another type of medicine.

-When you're overweight or obese, your heart has to work harder to send blood and oxygen to the parts of your body that constantly need it.
+When you have overweight or obesity, your heart has to work harder to send blood and oxygen to the parts of your body that constantly need it.
 Excess weight puts excess pressure on your heart, which can sometimes cause it to beat quickly, the Mayo Clinic says.
 When you engage in everyday activities such as climbing a set of stairs or pushing a vacuum, your heart may respond as though you were exercising because it exerts itself to keep you moving.
 This can put a great deal of strain on your heart.
-That's why it's so important to lose weight if you're overweight or obese.

-If you're prone to bouts of anxiety attacks or suffer from a panic disorder, you know the feeling of a racing heart when you're stressed or anxious.
+If you experience anxiety or panic attacks you know the feeling of a racing heart when you're stressed or anxious.
 When you feel anxious, your heart beats faster and raises the adrenaline in your body.
 Because panic disorders and anxiety can make your heart suddenly beat faster or cause chest pains, you may mistake your symptoms for those of a heart attack, the AARP says.
 Managing your anxiety and finding coping techniques can help slow your heart rate.